Curvature of the spine (checking). Tenderness at your fingertips or how to reboot a relationship Checking the rectus abdominis muscle

 Due to congenital deformities of the vertebrae; due to congenital torticollis; due to rickets;

-Due to a congenital or acquired leg length difference due to an injury (if the difference in length between the right and left legs exceeds 2-4 cm);
+Due to congenital or acquired leg length differences (if the difference in length between the right and left legs exceeds 2-4 cm);

 Due to metabolic disorders in the bones;